-To prepare for your appointment:
+To prepare for your appointment, make a list of:

-- Make a list of any medications, vitamins and other supplements you take.
-Write down doses and how often you take them.
+- All medicine, vitamins and other supplements you take, how much and how often

-- Will I have nausea and vomiting throughout my entire pregnancy?
+- Will I have nausea and vomiting throughout my pregnancy?

-Don't hesitate to ask follow-up questions as they occur to you during your appointment.
+Don't hesitate to ask other questions you have.

 What to expect from your doctor

-- How severe are your symptoms?
+- How bad are your symptoms?
 Can you keep food down?

 - Do you notice certain triggers for your nausea or vomiting?

-- What, if anything, makes you feel better?
+- Does anything make you feel better?